vishvAsa/AgamaH_shaivaH/siddhAntaH/articles/mikael-conversion_hindu.md

 So while Western philosophy was occupied with language in a negative way, in India, language was looked at through a metaphysical prism.

-My curiosity is aroused when I hear that a student of Western philosophy from Denmark, is doing his Ph.D in Saiva Siddhanta in the Sanskrit Department, University of Madras.
+My curiosity is aroused when I hear that a student of Western philosophy from Denmark, is doing his Ph.D in Śaiva Siddhanta in the Sanskrit Department, University of Madras.
 I meet Mikael Stamm one afternoon, and he explains why he was disenchanted with Western philosophy.

 > “I didn’t like its rejection of metaphysical questions.
 You don’t skirt round questions, simply because they are uncomfortable.
 I couldn’t accept the notion that it was the business of philosophy to clear up linguistic misconceptions for the sake of science.
 So I moved away from Western philosophy, and studied Computer Science, and for many years I worked in UNI- C, a government organisation, which develops service networks for Universities in Denmark.”

 But the philosophical questions kept nagging him, and he thought perhaps India might have the answers.
 His first trip to India took him to Goa, and there he picked up a translation of the Bhagavad Gita.
 Reading it, he realised that the Gita had answers to many questions that had been troubling him.
 In subsequent trips, he visited many other towns, but when he went to Varanasi that things fell into place.

 A visit to the Viswanatha temple and conversations with pandits there, helped him to make up his mind.
-He decided he would study Saiva Siddhanta, and applied to three Universities.
-Madras University was the first to respond, and Mikael did his Masters in Tamil Saiva Siddhanta.
+He decided he would study Śaiva Siddhanta, and applied to three Universities.
+Madras University was the first to respond, and Mikael did his Masters in Tamil Śaiva Siddhanta.

 He had read books on Hindu temples in Denmark, but had seen the temples merely as architectural marvels, without connecting them to the religion.
 It was his many visits to temples that made him realise that here was a living culture.